ChaoEcohydroRS/FlorenceFlood_UAVSAR_Repo/README.md

-This is repository used to hold the scripts used for the manuscript named:
+This is a github repository used to hold the scripts for the manuscript named:
 **"Flood extent mapping during Hurricane Florence with repeat-pass L-band UAVSAR images"** submitted to ***Water Resources Research***
 </br>This research was financially supported by the **Dynamics of Extreme Events, People, and Places (DEEPP)** project (https://deepp.cpc.unc.edu/).